 We then strolled through the town centre and enjoyed a late lunch in a pub on the high street.
 Our return train time of 3.19 p.m. we had pre-arranged was just about right providing us with ample time to explore the castle and have a meal.

 We really enjoyed visiting the castle and I would recommend adding Malbork to a weekend city break in Gdansk as it is both easy and inexpensive to visit by train.
+I would like to thank Malbork Castle for inviting us to visit.
+As always, all views and opinions are entirely my own.

 If you have enjoyed reading this post you may also be interested in :